Tania León

 Tania León (born May 14, 1943) is a Cuban-born American composer of both large-scale and chamber works.
 She is also renowned as a conductor, educator, and advisor to arts organizations.

 Early years and education

 She was born Tania Justina León in Havana, Cuba, of mixed French, Spanish, Chinese, African, and Cuban heritage.
 It was her grandmother who recognized that her granddaughter liked music because of the way she reacted to music on the radio.
 She began studying the piano at the age of four and she attended Carlos Alfredo Peyrellade Conservatory, where she earned a B.A. in 1963, and the Alejandro García Caturla Conservatory, where she studied piano with Zenaida Manfugás.
 Leon was one of an estimated 300,000 Cubans who left Cuba as a refugee on the so-called "Freedom Flights".
 In the spring of 1967 she left Cuba and settled in New York City, continuing her studies at New York University under the tutelage of Ursula Mamlok (B.S., 1971; M.S., 1975).
+She also began studying conducting under Leonard Bernstein and Seiji Ozawa.